 New investors will find E*TRADE a great learning environment.
 Experienced investors may quickly find it limiting.

-Best Platform For Fast Traders: Lightspeed Trading
+3. Lightspeed Trading: Best Platform For Fast Traders

 Penny stock traders are some of the highest-velocity traders on the market, often second only to the forex investors.
 This is because both markets share the same tendency to make money off of fractional changes in value.
 When the movement of a few cents can mean your entire profit margin, it pays to trade quickly (literally).

 Lightspeed Trading is a terrific platform for exactly this type of investor.
 As its name suggests, this product is built with speed in mind.
-From boasting better connection speeds than its competitors to allowing you to select the routing instructions for any given trade, Lightspeed offers several features specific for very active traders.
+From boasting better connection speeds than its competitors to allowing you to select the routing instructions for any given trade, Lightspeed offers several features specific to very active traders.
 It has an extremely strong suite of technical indicators, with a particular emphasis on volatility and related data that can help you find and track stocks based on their movement.

 Together this platform emphasizes one trading profile: Data-driven investors who trade quickly and trade often.